 Role & Team

-I worked as a product designer on this project, responsible for visual design, UI/UX design, and overall product design.
-I collaborated closely with internal stakeholders to define priorities, refine the experience, and align design decisions with business and user needs.
+Product designer, responsible for visual design, UI/UX, and overall product design.
+I worked directly with internal stakeholders to define priorities, align design decisions with business goals, and refine the experience from the ground up.

 Project Goal